Glass–Steagall legislation: Separating commercial and investment banking

 Conversely, Glass–Steagall prevented securities firms and investment banks from taking deposits.

-The law gave banks one year after the law was passed on June 16, 1933, to decide whether they would be a commercial bank or an investment bank.
-Only 10 percent of a commercial bank's income could stem from securities.
-One exception to this rule was that commercial banks could underwrite government-issued bonds.
+The Act gave institutions one year to choose between commercial and investment banking.
+Only 10 percent of a commercial bank's total income could come from securities, although commercial banks could underwrite government-issued bonds.

 There were several "loopholes" that regulators and financial firms were able to exploit during the lifetime of Glass–Steagall restrictions.
 Aside from the Section 21 prohibition on securities firms taking deposits, neither savings and loans nor state-chartered banks that did not belong to the Federal Reserve System were restricted by Glass–Steagall.
 Glass–Steagall also did not prevent securities firms from owning such institutions.
 S&Ls and securities firms took advantage of these loopholes starting in the 1960s to create products and affiliated companies that chipped away at commercial banks' deposit and lending businesses.

 While permitting affiliations between securities firms and companies other than Federal Reserve member banks, Glass–Steagall distinguished between what a Federal Reserve member bank could do directly and what an affiliate could do.
 Whereas a Federal Reserve member bank could not buy, sell, underwrite, or deal in any security except as specifically permitted by Section 16, such a bank could affiliate with a company so long as that company was not "engaged principally" in such activities.
 Starting in 1987, the Federal Reserve Board interpreted this to mean a member bank could affiliate with a securities firm so long as that firm was not "engaged principally" in securities activities prohibited for a bank by Section 16.
 By the time the GLBA repealed the Glass–Steagall affiliation restrictions, the Federal Reserve Board had interpreted this "loophole" in those restrictions to mean a banking company (Citigroup, as owner of Citibank) could acquire one of the world's largest securities firms (Salomon Smith Barney).

 By defining commercial banks as banks that take in deposits and make loans and investment banks as banks that underwrite and deal with securities the Glass–Steagall act explained the separation of banks by stating that commercial banks could not deal with securities and investment banks could not own commercial banks or have close connections with them.
 With the exception of commercial banks being allowed to underwrite government-issued bonds, commercial banks could only have 10 percent of their income come from securities.